 6. Exfoliate Your Skin

-Your skin needs to shed the dead cells in order to breathe easier and look fresh, and exfoliation helps in that process.
+Your skin needs to shed the dead cells in order to breathe easier and look fresh, smooth, and rejuvenated, and exfoliation helps in that process.
 You may use a scrub once or twice a week or go for chemical peels.
 Most skin clinics offer chemical peel services (containing AHA and BHAs) that you can go for as per your dermatologist’s recommendation to boost your skin radiance.

 II.
 Hair Tips To Look Younger Than Your Age